Ross County is rich in history. From the eagle weather vane to the fabled Burton E. Stevenson, libraries have always been a part of that story.

 June 19, 2014: the Paxton Library moves into the old elementary school, now a community center.

-August, 2014: CRCPL opens a library branch inside the Huntington High School.
+August, 2014: CRCPL opens a library branch inside the Huntington High School and shares space with the high school library.

 2016: C. Nicolas Tepe resigns the directorship to accept a position in Athens County, Ohio.